Gagansaini13/hospital-manager/README.md

 # Project name -- hospital-manager-system
-Hospitals are the essential part of our lives, providing best medical facilities to people suffering from various ailments, which may be due to change in climatic conditions, increased work-load, emotional trauma stress etc, it is necessary for the hospital to keep track personals that keep the hospital running smoothly & successfully.
-But keeping track of all the activities and their records on paper is very cumbersome and error prone.
-It is very inefficient and a time consuming process .
-Observing the continuous increase in population and number of people visiting the hospital.
- Recoding and maintaining all these records in highly unreliable, inefficint and error-prone.
-It is also not economically & technically feasible to maintain records on paper.Thus keeping the working of the manual system as the basis of our project.
- We have developed an automated version of the manual system, named as "Hospital Manager" The main aim of our project is to provide a paper-less work up to 90%.
+I have developed an automated version of the manual system, named as "Hospital Management System" The main aim of our project is to provide a paper-less work up to 90%.
 It is helpfull to provide low-cost reliable automation of the exixting systems.
 The system also provides excellent security of data at every level of user-system interaction and also provides robust & reliable